Data Fetcher

 Example:

-// Build tree from Research View (CWE-1000)
+// Build a complete CWE tree starting from the Research View (CWE-1000)

 registry, err := fetcher.BuildCWETreeWithView("1000")